MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-filter-objects/create-a-filter-object-with-a-custom-expression.md

 Additional samples are provided in [More samples](#more-samples).

-You want to create a new "(Year(CurrentDate()) - 5)< Year@ID" filter object under the Public Objects folder in the MicroStrategy Tutorial project.
+You want to create a new "(Year(CurrentDate()) - 5)< Year@ID" filter object under the Public Objects folder in the Strategy Tutorial project.
 The folder object ID is `98FE182C2A10427EACE0CD30B6768258`.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.

 :::info